rayference/joseki/docs/how-to-guides.md

 )
 ```

-The resulting data set has a coordinate variable `z` that corresponds to
+The resulting dataset has a coordinate variable `z` that corresponds to
 the altitude cells center and a data variable `z_bounds` that indicate the
 altitude bounds of each altitude cell, i.e. atmospheric layer.